Rebuild an on-premises application in Azure

 In Visual Studio, they open the folder to show all the files in the repo.

-They open the src/PetCheckerFunction/local.settings.json file, and add the app settings for storage, the Cosmos database, and the Computer Vision API.
+src/PetCheckerFunction/local.settings.jsonfile and add the app settings for storage, the Azure Cosmos DB database, and the Computer Vision API.

-They add a new Build pipeline, and select Azure DevOps Git for the source.
+They add a new build pipeline and then select Azure DevOps Git for the source.

 They select the ASP.NET Core (.NET Framework) template.